-ANTIQUES, COLLECTIBLES

-& ESTATES WAYNE TUISKULA the Amazing Spider-

-Guinness World Records website has a timeline of the introduction of new comic book characters.
+Marvel Comics shifted its focus to superheroes.
+The Fantastic Four's premier edition was published in November of 1961.
+Marvel later created the Incredible Hulk, the Mighty Thor, Daredevil, the X-Men, Captain America and WAYNE TUISKULA the Amazing Spider- The Justice League was generating such Comics in 1961 that Guinness World Records website has a timeline of the introduction of new comic book characters.
 Supergirl first appeared in 1959.
-The Justice League was first published in 1960. previously mentioned, the Fantastic Four was created in 1962 saw the introduction of the Incredible Hulk and Spider-Man.
+The Justice League was first published in 1960.
+As previously mentioned, the Fantastic Four was created in 1962 saw the introduc-1961. tion of the Incredible Hulk and Spider-Man.
 Ironman and the X-Men first appeared in 1963.

-Man.

 In our last live auction, we sold a first edition of the Incredible Hulk.
 Despite being in only fair condition, it went for \$4.500.
 High quality Silver Age comics in near perfect condition can bring huge prices.
 A Fantastic Four # 1 sold for over \$200,000 in 2012.
 In 2018, Justice League issue # 1 also brought over \$200,000.
 An Incredible Hulk # 1 sold for over a third of a million dollars in 2018.
 A first issue of X-Men fetched nearly \$500,000 in 2012.
 A 1962 copy of Amazing Fantasy # 15 featuring the first appearance of Spider-Man sold for nearly \$800,000 at auction this year.
 That should have made the consignor feel almost superhuman.
 Unfortunately, there is some disappointing local antique news.
 The July Brimfield Antique Show has been cancelled due to COVID-19.
 The September show is still scheduled though for Sept.
-8 through As I mentioned in my last column, we are changing our approach to keep everyone safe and healthy during these times.
+8 through the 13.
+As I mentioned in my last column, we are changing our approach to keep everyone safe and healthy during these times.
 The good news is that we have reopened online bidding on our Rutland farm estate auction.
 We will have a preview on June 20.
 Masks will be required and we will be following social distancing guidelines.
 Bidding will end on June 24.
 We continue to accept smaller sized, high quality consignments that can be shipped to bidders across the country for our online only auction that will take place this month, ending on June 25.

-Contact us at: Wayne Tuiskula Auctioneer/Appraiser Central Mass Auctions for Antique Auctions, Estate Sales and Appraisal Services www. centralmassauctions.com (508-612-6111) info@centralmassauctions.com Lasell University students named to Spring 2020 Dean's List NEWTON, Mass. -University announced students named to the Dean's List for their academic accomplishments in the Spring 2020 semester.
+Contact us at: Wayne Tuiskula Auctioneer/Appraiser Central Mass Auctions for Antique Auctions, Estate Sales and Appraisal Services www. centralmassauctions.com (508-612-6111) info@centralmassauctions.com Lasell University students named to Spring 2020 Dean's List NEWTON, Mass. -- Lasell University announced students named to the Dean's List for their academic accomplishments in the Spring 2020 semester.
 Alexandra Chitwood of Dayville Matthew Walker of Thompson Spencer Fulone of Thompson For more information contact: Samantha Mocle, assistant director of communications at smocle@ lasell.edu or at 617-243-2386.

-READINGNEWSPAPERS IS A QUEST LIKE NO OTHER The Quiet Gorner Page Now Serving Putnam, Woodstock, and Thompson
+The Quiet Corner Page Now Serving Putnam, Woodstock, and Thompson